Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 These theories prioritize systematic optimization of work processes.
-Emerging during the industrial boom, they treat organizations like machines that can be fine-tuned for maximum output.
+Emerging during the industrial boom of the late 19th and early 20th centuries, they treat organizations like machines that can be fine-tuned for maximum output.
 The core assumption: productivity problems stem from inefficient methods, not unmotivated workers.

 These theories shift focus from processes to people.
 Emerging partly as reactions to the dehumanizing aspects of efficiency-first thinking, they argue that productivity depends on understanding human psychology, motivation, and social dynamics.

 These theories reject universal prescriptions in favor of contextual analysis.
-Emerging mid-century as organizations grew more complex, they argue that effective management requires understanding relationships, environments, and contingencies.
+Emerging mid-century as organizations grew more complex and operated in more volatile environments, they argue that effective management requires understanding relationships, environments, and contingencies.

-Compare: Systems Theory vs. Contingency Theory—both reject simple prescriptions, but Systems Theory emphasizes interconnection within organizations while Contingency Theory emphasizes adaptation to external circumstances.
+Compare: Systems Theory vs. Contingency Theory: both reject simple prescriptions, but Systems Theory emphasizes interconnection within organizations while Contingency Theory emphasizes adaptation to specific external and internal circumstances.
 Both represent mature responses to the limitations of earlier, more rigid frameworks.

 | Concept | Best Examples |